AccessOK

 Taking civil proceedings

-It is for individual disabled people to take civil proceedings if they feel they have suffered discrimination contrary to the DDA.
-Court action must be brought within six months of the alleged discrimination.
+It is for individual disabled people to take civil proceedings if they feel they have suffered discrimination contrary to the Equality Act.
+In England and Wales, County Court action must be brought within six months of the alleged discrimination.
+In Scotland, it is the Sheriff Court.

 If successful, a disabled person could receive damages for any financial loss or injury to feelings and may also be able to seek an injunction against a business to prevent the repeat of any discriminatory act.